-• Boyfriend embarrasses girlfriend by overdoing it (also seen in the Benny the Bull footage above)
+Boyfriend embarrasses girlfriend by overdoing it (also seen in the Benny the Bull footage above)

-• Camera operator embarrasses teenager by putting him on Kiss Cam next to an older woman who he clearly doesn’t know
+• Camera operator embarrasses teenager by putting him on Kiss Cam next to an older woman who he doesn’t know

 • Camera swings back to a couple who previously refused to kiss

-• Dude kisses/chugs a beer instead of kissing girlfriend (or in this case, I think the guy just improvises when put on camera with someone he doesn’t know, and nails it)
+• Dude kisses/chugs a beer instead of kissing girlfriend (or in this case, I think the guy just improvises when put on camera and nails it)

 • Camera focusing on an opposition fan sitting with no one next to him just so he can get booed

 2. Dance Cam / Dancing staff / Dance Off

 These sometimes go viral, and therefore they often get staged… in an attempt to go viral.
 But who cares.

-It’s almost impossible not to watch this video about ten times.
+It’s almost impossible not to watch this video about ten times in a row.
 Watch how nuts the crowd goes at 1:45 onwards.
 Fun, participatory, social, memorable.
 Cuban would approve:

 And you’ve definitely already seen this one, but it is another classic, so enjoy: